This is actually very unlike a man page. It assumes that you know very little about

 eth0 UP BROADCAST RUNNING MULTICAST MTU:1500 Metric:1

-means that network interface is activated (with address and routing
+UP means that network interface is activated (with address and routing

 tables) and is accessible to the IP layer.

-means that interface supports broadcasting (and can hence obtain
+BROADCAST means that interface supports broadcasting (and can hence obtain

 an IP address using DHCP).

-signifies that the network driver has been loaded and has
+RUNNING signifies that the network driver has been loaded and has

 initialized the interface.

-tells us that multicasting support is enabled on this
+MULTICAST tells us that multicasting support is enabled on this

 interface.

-Since we didn’t invoke ifconfig
+Since we didn’t invoke ifconfig with the --all flag, it will only

-print out interfaces that are currently UP
+print out interfaces that are currently UP.

-shows that the current Maximum Transmission Unit
+MTU 1500 shows that the current Maximum Transmission Unit is set to 1500 bytes, the largest

 allowed over Ethernet.
 Any IP datagrams larger than 1500 bytes will be